tokyoking/ctf/heap/otherbins/ImaginaryCTF23/mailman/README.md

 2 - Leak the libc address in unsorted bin
-3 - Perform House of Botcake attack to get read-what-where 4 - Leak environ's stack address with changing stdout file struct via House of Botcake 5 - ROP from saved rip of something
+3 - Perform House of Botcake attack to get read-what-where 4 - Leak environ's stack address with changing stdout file struct via House of Botcake 5 - ROP from saved rip of something using House of Botcake again
 ```